How courage takes root in the way we show up every day

 Emotionally courageous people are those who accept their emotions without judgment and are open to exploring even the most difficult inner terrain.

-As clinical psychologist Kristin Neff explains, this kind of self-compassion doesn’t make us weaker—it makes us stronger.
+This kind of self-compassion doesn’t make us weaker—it makes us stronger.
 It gives us the resilience to face life as it truly is, rather than clinging to how we wish it would be.

 And that might be the most paradoxical truth of all: that the bravest people don’t look brave.